fenago/data-science/lab_guides/Lab_6.md

 Caption: List of elements in temps\_list

-Note that the output contains single square brackets, `[` and `]`, and the numbers are separated by commas.

 Vectors have a shape and a dimension.
 Both of these can be determined by using the following code snippet: